ekkus93/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![] [image16]

-Models 1 and 3 actually make the correct prediction for the "Pedestrian" traffic sign with both having Softmax Probabilies of over 99%.
-Model 0 has a probability of 69.7% while Models 2, 4, 5, 7 and 8 have probabilities of 6.27% or less.
-Some of the models had this correct traffic sign in their top 5 lists but overall, it wasn't enough to be the best prediction.

 Here are the top 5 Softmax Probabilities for each of the models for the "Bicycles crossing" traffic sign:

 ![] [image17]

-5 out of the 10 models had "Bicycles crossing" in their Top 5 lists with Model 8 having a probability of 87.14%  Again, some of the models had this correct traffic sign in their top 5 lists but overall, it wasn't enough to be the best prediction.
+6 of out 10 of models did have "Pedestrian" as one of the top 5 labels but the probabilities weren't large enough to make it the best prediction.

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+### Visualize the Neural Network's State with Test Images

+Here are some examples visualizatize activation layers.
+Below are the first activation layer of the single model using different traffic signs.
+They were chosen for their different shapes and colors.

+#### Speed limit (30km/h)

+![][image9]
+![][image10]

+#### Pedestrians

+![][image18]
+![][image19]

+#### Roundabout mandatory

+![][image20]
+![][image21]

+#### No entry

+![][image22]
+![][image23]

+Some generalizations can be made about some of the feature maps.
+Feature Map 9 seems to be activate for the color red.
+The red triangular and circular shapes of 3 out of 4 traffic signs light up while it is pretty much dark for the blue "Roundabout mandatory" sign.
+Feature Map 12 is for blue.
+The blues in the "Roundabout mandatory" sign light up for that feature map as well as part of the background sky for the "Pedestrians" sign.